animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 #

 $\text{\color{maroon}[1]:}$ "liquidating assets to pay [her] debts or by creating a repayment plan" ([Source](https://www.uscourts.gov/services-forms/bankruptcy)) — What exactly would a "repayment plan" mean in this scenario?
 She's retired and on social security, and has no assets to "liquidate" — jailtime?
-For her son's murder and the moral imperative of auto insurance?
+For her son's murder by somebody else and the moral imperative of auto insurance?
 (By the way, the car still gets repossessed in this scenario).

 Meanwhile, there is no advantage of private auto insurance to a public, nationalized, taxpayer-paid government auto insurance program (e.g. AutoInsuranceForAll).